 Of course, this doesn’t work if you haven’t paid off your car.
 But if you have, it’s worth it.

 Who is eligible for an auto equity loan?

 If the equity in your car is too low, it might not be enough to meet the lender’s minimum.
-But keep in mind that each lender may have a different way of calculating equity, and they all have different loan minimums, too.
-So shop around to make sure you get the loan that works for you.
+But keep in mind that every lender has a different way of calculating equity, and they all have different loan minimums.
+Shop around to make sure you get the loan that works for you.